We value diversity in research

 Pre-MARC

-A cousin of the Maximizing Access to Research Careers program, this program is aimed at introducing underrepresented first- and second-year students to research and mentoring.
+A cousin of the Maximizing Access to Research Careers program, this program is aimed at introducing first- and second-year students to research and mentoring.

 Students participate in a six-week summer enrichment program and a hands-on laboratory experience.
 The program is funded by the NIH.